Magicrafter13/NetDot/draft-spec.md

 `chat`: Although chat communication can be rather important, some servers may wish to have silent games.
 I would recommend that if you don't support chat, that you do support voting, so people can at least communicate their intention to restart games.

 `vote`: Whether or not the server supports/allows voting.
+You probably don't want to let people vote to disable voting, but you can if you wish...

 `random-start`: When play begins, the server will randomly decide who gets to play first, instead of defaulting to player 0 (likely the server).